swiftlang/swift/docs/LibraryEvolution.rst

 - Adding (but not removing) a public setter to a computed variable.
 - Adding or removing a non-public, non-versioned setter.
-- Changing from a stored variable to a computed variable, or vice versa, as long as a previously-versioned setter is not removed.
+- Changing from a stored variable to a computed variable, or vice versa, as long as a previously versioned setter is not removed.
 - Changing the body of an accessor.
 - Adding or removing an observing accessor (``willSet`` or ``didSet``) to/from an existing variable.
 This is effectively the same as modifying the body of a